The Brownfield Land Register is a register of previously developed land which is suitable for residential development.

-A new duty has been placed on local planning authorities to prepare, maintain and publish a register of brownfield land (previously developed land) which is suitable for residential development.
+The Town & Country Planning (Brownfield Land Register) Regulations 2017 came into force on 16 April 2017 and introduced a new duty for local planning authorities to prepare, maintain and publish a register of brownfield land (previously developed land) which is suitable for residential development.

 The register must be published by 31 December 2017 and reviewed at least once a year.